OriolFiblaSancho/font_picker/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## Contact

 For any questions or suggestions, please contact [oriolfibla@iesmontsia.org](mailto:oriolfibla@iesmontsia.org).

+## Special mention

+Thanks a lot to Shibam Roy for his ideas and help